modin-project/modin/docs/flow/modin/experimental/xgboost.rst

    ..

 2. On this step, the parameter `num_actors` is processed.
 The internal function :py:func:`~modin.experimental.xgboost.xgboost_ray._get_num_actors` examines the value provided by the user.
-In case the value wasn't provided, the `num_actors` will be computed using condition that 1 actor should use maximum 2 CPUs.
+In case the value isn't provided, the `num_actors` will be computed using condition that 1 actor should use maximum 2 CPUs.
    This condition was chosen for using maximum parallel workers with multithreaded XGBoost training (2 threads per worker will be used in this case).